Quintín Quevedo: The presidencies of Córdova and Linares

 Quevedo supported his friend, Jorge Córdova, in the elections of 1855.
 Córdova would defeat the legalistas and Linares, ensuring that the army remained loyal to the government.
 For the first time in Bolivian history, the transition of power had been concluded by the Congress in Sucre.
 Quevedo was sworn into the Chamber of Deputies, representing the province of Mizque.
 In 1855, Córdova would pardon any political fugitives and exiles through supreme decree.

-In September of 1857, Linares would revolt against the government and incite the rebellion of the city of Cochabamba.
+In September 1857, Linares would revolt against the government and incite the rebellion of the city of Cochabamba.
 Although Córdova would siege the city, he was eventually forced to withdraw to Oruro.
 Quevedo had declared himself in support of the government, which earned him the rank of colonel.
 It was during the retreat to Oruro that Quevedo was given 10,000 pesos and tasked with the purchase of military equipment in Tacna.
 However, Linares triumphed and Quevedo gave the purchased equipment to the new government, opting to withdraw to private life and continuing his mercantile enterprise.